Causal effect on a target population: a sensitivity analysis to handle missing covariates: Synthetic and semi-synthetic simulations

 First a sample of size $10,000$ is drawn from the covariate distribution.
 From this sample, the selection model \eqref{eq:rctmodel} is applied which leads to an RCT sample of size $n \sim 2800$.
-Then, the treatment is generated according to a Bernoulli distribution with probability equal to 0.5, $e_1(x) = e_1 = 0.5$.
-Finally the outcome is generated according to \eqref{eq:Ymodel}.
-The observational sample is obtained by drawing a new sample of size $m=10,000$ from the distribution of the covariates.
-These parameters imply a target population ATE of $\tau = \sum_{j=1}^5 \delta_j \mathbb{E}[X_j] = \sum_{j=1}^5 \delta_j =50$.
-Also, the sample selection ($S=1$) in \eqref{eq:rctmodel} with these parameters is biased toward lower values of $X_1$ (and indirectly $X_5$), and higher values of $X_3$.
-This situation illustrate a case where $\tau_1 \neq \tau$.
-Empirically, we obtained $\tau_1 \sim 44$.
+Then, the treatment is generated according to a Bernoulli distribution with probability equal to $e_1 = 0.5$.
+Finally, the outcome is generated according to \eqref{eq:Ymodel}.
+The observational sample is obtained by drawing a new sample of size $m=10,000$ from the \modifbis{covariate distribution}. \modifbis{In this setting, the} ATE \modifbis{equals} $\tau = \sum_{j=1}^5 \delta_j \mathbb{E}[X_j] = \sum_{j=1}^5 \delta_j =50$. \modifbis{Besides,} the sample selection ($S=1$) in \eqref{eq:rctmodel} is biased toward lower values of $X_1$ (and indirectly $X_5$), and higher values of $X_3$.
+This situation illustrate\modifbis{s} a case where $\tau_1 \neq \tau$.
+Empirically, we obtain $\tau_1 \sim 44$.

 \paragraph{Illustration of Theorem~\ref{lemma:linear-gformula-unbiased}}